 There are daily trips, but the schedule varies with the seasons, so please check their website for convenient hours.

-During summer season, usually between May and end of September, the MS Fair Lady is leaving from Bremerhaven to Heligoland at 9.30 a.m. and comes back at 7 p.m..
+During the summer season, usually between May and the end of September, the MS Fair Lady leaves from Bremerhaven to Heligoland at 9.30 a.m. and comes back at 7 p.m.
 While the crossing itself takes about three hours, you have about two and a half hours to explore the island.
 A day trip sets you back around 40 €uros roundtrip.

 A Tour by HafenBus: The Harbor Bus